 This allows you to sculpt the ends of the wire to create a layered effect.
 Notice that I flipped one of those pendants upside down and used the peak of the portico to hang a handmade tassel.

 Experiment with this design.
-I think you’ll find that it’s very versatile and works beautifully with a number of other jewelry components like tassels or even a variation of my Delicate Bar Pendant.
-Just click the image below to see that tutorial.
+I think you’ll find that it’s very versatile and works beautifully with a number of other jewelry components like tassels or even a variation of my Delicate Bar Pendant, pictured below.

 Modifying this frame to fit smaller or larger focal beads is as simple as changing the sizes of your mandrels and the lengths and gauge of your core wires.